-Registration system of births and deaths from 2011
+Registration system of births and deaths in 2011-2016

 In 2011 new changes to the system were made.
 In particular, medical certificates, previously filled in a paper form and taken by stakeholders to register with CRA, are filled electronically and automatically sent to the Public Service Development Agency (PSDA, former Civil Registry Agency).